TrojanSports - Trojans make early Pac-12 statement with huge comeback vs. Stanford

 Again, the Trojans were far from done.

-Anderson intercepted the ensuing inbounds pass and fed Mathews for a layup -- 69-66.
-Mathews then stole the next inbounds pass at midcourt and got it to Weaver for a game-tying 3 from the right wing.
-He was fouled on the play and had a chance to give USC a lead with 7.3 seconds left, but he missed the free throw and the game went to overtime.
+Anderson intercepted that ensuing inbounds pass leading to the Okongwu layup with 10.7 seconds left, and Mathews then stole the next inbounds pass at midcourt and got it to Weaver for the game-tying 3 from the right wing.
+Fouled on the play, he had a chance to give USC a lead with 7.3 seconds left, but he missed the free throw and the game went to overtime.

+"As soon as he caught it, I just ran and spotted up," Weaver said.
+"I looked for a quick second to see how many points we needed, and soon as he caught it I ran and spotted up."

 The sophomore guard, who has yet to really assert himself at USC, got into the paint for a layup and free throw early in the extra period to give USC a 72-71 lead -- it's first lead since being up 10-7 early in the first half.